jonas-weimar/pinkie/README.md

 # The Pinkie Framework

 ## What is Pinkie
-Pinkie is a small machine learning library.
-Written to be understood.
+Pinkie may be the smallest machine learning library.
+Including the following machine learning models:
-Yet it has two classifiers - One Nearest Neighbour & Multilayer Perceptron.
-Both very useful.
-You can extend them, you can use them, you can help me make them better and more efficient.

-### Multilayer Perceptron (MLP) - Classifier
+### Multilayer Perceptron (MLP)
 "A multilayer perceptron (MLP) is a class of feedforward artificial neural network.
 An MLP consists of, at least, three layers of nodes: an input layer, a hidden layer and an output layer." ~ Wikipedia, 27.
 Oct.
 2018.